-Krukenberg tumor, also known as carcinoma mucocellulare, refers to the "signet ring" subtype of metastatic tumor to the ovary.
+KT, also known as carcinoma mucocellulare, refers to the "signet ring" subtype of metastatic tumor to the ovary.
 The stomach followed by colon are the two most common primary tumors to result in ovarian metastases, followed by breast, lung, and contralateral ovarian primary tumors.
 Most imaging features are non-specific, consisting of predominantly solid components or a mixture of cystic and solid areas.
 It is often difficult to differentiate from other ovarian neoplasms.

-US:

-These tumors are typically seen sonographically as: bilateral, solid and sometimes cystic ovarian masses, with clear well-defined margins an irregular hyper-echoic solid pattern and moth-eatenlike cyst formation are also considered characteristic features

-CT:

-Appearances can be indistinguishable from primary ovarian carcinoma 2.
-Features will favor towards a Krukenberg tumor if a concurrent gastric or colic mural lesion is seen.
-There is some evidence that tumors originating from the stomach may be denser on contrast-enhanced CT than those originating from the colon 3.
+US: These tumors are typically seen sonographically as: bilateral, solid and sometimes cystic ovarian masses, with clear well-defined margins an irregular hyper-echoic solid pattern and moth-eaten-like cyst formation are also considered characteristic features [23].CT: Appearances can be indistinguishable from primary ovarian carcinoma 2.
+Features will favor towards a KT if a concurrent gastric or colic mural lesion is seen.
+There is some evidence that tumors originating from the stomach may be denser on contrast-enhanced CT than those originating from the colon.[24]
+MRI: Signet ring cells disperse in the ovarian stroma have abundant collagen or marked edema, so Krukenberg Tumors can occasionally show low or high signal intensity on T2-weighted images[25].Krukenberg Tumors may show typical characteristics on MRI, such as: bilateral complex masses with hypointense solid components (dense stromal reaction); internal hyperintensity (mucin) on T1 and T2 weighted MR images; strong contrast enhancement is usually seen in the solid component or the wall of the intratumoral cyst.[24-26]

-MRI:

-The great majority of Krukenberg tumors are signet ring cell

-carcinomas arising in the stomach.
-Signet ring cells scatter in the ovarian stroma with abundant collagen formation or marked edema.
-Therefore, Krukenberg tumors can occasionally show low or high signal intensity on T2-weighted images .Krukenberg tumors may demonstrate some distinctive findings on MRI, including:

-- 1. Bilateral complex masses with hypointense solid components (dense stromal reaction) - 2.
-Internal hyperintensity (mucin) on T1 and T2 weighted MR images - 3.
-Strong contrast enhancement is usually seen in the solid component or the wall of the intratumoral cyst.